Skip to content

 In terms of the amount of pollen, a single bee can visit between 50 and 100 flowers during a single foraging trip.
 During this time, they can collect up to a few milligrams of pollen per flower.
 This means that a single bee can collect up to a few hundred milligrams of pollen during a single foraging trip.

-When bees collect pollen, they store it in specialized structures on their hind legs called pollen baskets or corbiculae.
+When bees collect pollen, they store it in specialised structures on their hind legs called pollen baskets or corbiculae.
 These structures can hold up to 25mg of pollen each.
 Bees can have one or two of these structures, depending on the species.

 In summary, bees are capable of carrying a significant amount of pollen, with some species able to carry up to 60% of their body weight.
-They can collect up to a few hundred milligrams of pollen during a single foraging trip, storing it in specialized structures on their hind legs.
+They can collect up to a few hundred milligrams of pollen during a single foraging trip, storing it in specialised structures on their hind legs.